 In 2021 we will be offering a Teacher Professional Development session (NESA and TQI accreditation pending) for teachers on the Design Thinking Process on Thursday August 12th after school.
 Session will be recorded for future viewing.

-Teachers can then lead their teams in a Design Thinking Workshop on Friday August 13th in partnership with their Team Mentor
+Teachers can then lead their teams in a Design Thinking Workshop on Friday August 13th in partnership with their Design Thinking Team Mentor

 See Key Dates and Timeline of Events below under additional information.

 This is a virtual Hackathon.
 Students can participate remotely from anywhere in Australia.

 - 2021 Food: Different by Design Teaching Resource Book (ASTA)

 - 2021 Food: Different by Design Student Journal

 - National Science Week website

 - Design Thinking across the curriculum resource - DET - Taylor, T. (2020).
 Design thinking across the curriculum.
 Scan, 39 (2).